 The human resources department is primarily responsible for the District programs that integrate human value with water management objectives.
-Core activities include policy development and management, employee training and relations, negotiate with OCEA, conduct recruitment efforts, implement programs to meet new state and federal mandates, administer benefits and insurance programs, manage OCWD compensation and retirement programs, and coordinate general personnel administration.
+Core activities include policy development and management, employee training and relations, OCEA negotiation, recruitment efforts, program implementation to meet new state and federal mandates, administration of benefits and insurance programs, management of OCWD compensation and retirement programs, and coordination of general personnel administration.

 Information services manages and supports a wide variety of District and non-District information systems, services and communication assets used by District staff and third-parties in support of groundwater basin management.